 For now this program is open ONLY to VNLA members.
 Individual sites may choose on their own to open up this recycling opportunity to non-VNLA members.
 The goal here is to start small so we can be successful and not overwhelm any one collection site.
 We will continue to monitor this program as it proceeds over the summer to make any adjustments as needed.

-Five VNLA members have graciously offered to be collection sites for this pilot program with six locations as drop-off sites.
+Five VNLA members have graciously offered to be collection sites for this program with six locations as drop-off sites.
 They are as follows:

 Evergreen Gardens – Waterbury Center